sage-code/maj/preposition.md

 In contrast with "foa" that can specify more precise how many times:

-* repu nam ok'fwa omi ora  = repeat for eight times every our
+* repu nam ok'xai omi ora  = repeat for eight times every our

 ## Agent & Tools